robinboncoeur/Art/docs/writing/1Uh-1stEd.md

 Charlie stared at the leggings.

-Mara spoke clearly, without emotion.
+Mara appeared behind him.
+She spoke clearly, without emotion.

 "We don't do alterations or repairs on personal garments."